Client: Town of Truckee

-Over the past 150 years, Trout Creek, a tributary to the Truckee River, has been impacted by development of the downtown, the railroad, and other land uses.
-These impacts have resulted in channelization and realignment of Trout Creek, upsetting natural channel processes such as bed load movement, habitat creation, hydrology, and riparian connectivity.
-Despite past efforts to “control” Trout Creek flooding has remained a significant problem.
-In addition, the biological and aesthetic value of the channel has been degraded.
+Downtown development, the railroad, and other land uses from the past 150 years resulted in the channelization and realignment of the Trout Creek channel, upsetting natural channel processes such as bedload movement, habitat creation, hydrology, and riparian connectivity.
+Despite past efforts to “control” Trout Creek, flooding remained a significant problem.
+In addition, the biological and aesthetic value of the channel was degraded.

 To reverse this trend, Waterways is engaged in a long-term effort to restore Trout Creek, a process that is expected to include multiple design and implementation phases.
 The primary project objectives are to: